Aldrin-gonzales/dynamic-web-app/README.md

-Introduction
+Dynamic Web Application using Next.js and Tailwind CSS

+Project Description
 This project utilizes modern frontend tools like Next.js and Tailwind CSS to create a dynamic app.
 It mimics a social media network with user interactions, real-time data visualizations, and a smooth user experience, while also incorporating Google Maps for location-based features.

 Tools & Libraries